How Much Weight Can a 2×4 Wall Hold? Helpful Expert Guide

 How Much Weight Can a 2X4 Wall Hold?

-You can safely hang 600 pounds on a 2X4 stud wall provided you distribute the load over 3 studs, use 12 #8 2 inch construction screws as fasteners and keep the load close to the garage wall.
+You can hang up to 600 pounds on a 2X4 stud wall provided you distribute the load over 3 studs, use 12 #8 2-inch construction screws as fasteners, and keep the load close to the garage wall.

-Following are some of the factors that determine the calculated 2X4 wall load bearing capacity of the garage wall framed with wood studs:
+Specifically, the following are some of the factors that determine the calculated 2X4 wall load-bearing capacity of the garage wall framed with wood studs:

-• Width of the wall which determines the number of studs (usually spaced 16″ OC)
+• The width of the wall which determines the number of studs (usually spaced 16″ OC)

 • Stud dimension (usually 2X4, though sometimes 2X6 may be used)

-• Height of the stud (a standard garage has a 8′ high wall)
+• Height of the stud (a standard garage has an 8′ high wall)

 • Type of wood used (spruce, pine, fir are commonly used)